nirbhaypatil/cucumber-testng-tests/README.md

     - Cucumber
 5. Git bash to run tests from command line

-## Features:

-- Crisp & Clear maven folder structures
-- Extensive methods in CucumberRunner class
-- CucumberOptions with detailed explanation of using "tags", "glue" ,”monochrome” , “pulgins”
-- Screenshots on failure feature in CucumberRunner class
-- TestNG and cucumber Annotations/hooks like "@After", “@Before” etc.
-- Descriptive pom.xml and testng.xml
-- Scenarios for Regression suite features and step definition files
-- Methods for running tests in Firefox and Chrome and Edge browsers

 # How to run test cases [from command line or git bash terminal]
 - First clone this repo, keeping same folder structure and wait for clone to finish

 # To run scripts on local machine browser with tags e.g.